Canadian Anti-racism Education and Research Society: Community initiatives

 CAERS has been instrumental in building community coalitions to expose and oppose racism across Canada.
 In 1992, CAERS helped form a coalition to boycott Japanese Air Lines (JAL) for alleged discriminatory seating and stop-over policy in Japan.
 An employee of Canadian Airlines, the booking agent for JAL, revealed a written policy that ordered JAL attendants to seat Delhi-bound passengers at the back of the plane.
 It was also alleged that hotel reservations for stopovers in Japan were discriminatory since Delhi-bound passengers were allocated basement accommodation.
 JAL denied that the seating and reservation policy were discriminatory.
 JAL agreed that there would be no seating and stop-over reservations without the consent of passengers.

-In 1992, CAERS held a media conference and a rally to stop Tom Metzger of the California-based White Aryan Resistance Movement (WAR) from organizing in B.C.
+In 1992, CAERS held a media conference and a rally to stop Tom Metzger of the California-based White Aryan Resistance (WAR) from organizing in B.C.
 Over 3,000 attended the anti-racist rally at the Vancouver Art Gallery in downtown Vancouver.
 The local organizer for WAR was Tony McAleer, who had been found to have contravened section 13 of the CHRC that prohibits the dissemination of messages likely to expose groups to hatred by telephone and who was later jailed for contempt when he circumvented the CHRC decision by establishing a telephone message system in Washington State.

 In the early 1990s, a local newspaper in the suburbs of Vancouver, the North Shore News, began to regularly publish articles suggesting that immigrants from Iran were taking over Canada, were responsible for crime and that the Holocaust did not occur.
 Authorities cited for these claims were Ernst Zündel and a number of European Holocaust deniers, including David Irving.
 CAERS organized demonstrations to denounce the publisher and newspaper.
 Two human rights complaints were subsequently filed under the BC Human Rights Code against the editor and the writer, Doug Collins.
 The first, by the Canadian Jewish Congress, failed but the second, by a private small businessman, succeeded and the newspaper was fined and forced to print an apology.